mitchelldirt/portfolio-docusauraus/mitchellmudd-portfolio/blog/2023-02-11-Handling-File-Inputs-With-Busboy-In-NodeJS/index.md

 Thanks so much for reading! 🎉

 ## Resources
-- [This Net Ninja Series](youtube.com/watch?v=glybffmxxmq&list=pl4cuxegkcc9gcy9lrvmj75z9marw4byyp) on how streams and buffers work in Node is fantastic.
+- This Net Ninja Series on how streams and buffers work in Node is fantastic.
 The whole series is great if you interested in learning more about Node.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/GlybFFMXXmQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 - Here's a reference to unix terminal commands that you can use to navigate your file system and more.
 [Unix Commands](https://www.tjhsst.edu/~dhyatt/superap/unixcmd.html)
 - The [Busboy Documentation](https://github.com/mscdex/busboy) is great.
 It's actually where I got most of the javascript code for this tutorial.
 - Node's api documentation is great to keep on hand.
 Just make sure you pick the right version to view haha.
 [Node API Documentation](https://nodejs.org/api/)